WestfW/SAMD10-experiments/README.md

 Don't forget to set the PMUXEN bit the the port config to enable the mux set in the PINMUX register.

+There are constants defined in ASF of the form PINMUX_PAnnv_periph_func (ie PINMUX_PA09E_TCC0_WO3) that have the pinmux possibilities for pin PAnn.  nn in the high 16 bits, v (the pinmux value) in the low 16 bits.

 ### Notes on GPIO
+Shield pin 6 (PA30) has the SW Debug traffic running on it, so you can't use it while debugging.

 SET/CLEAR/TOGGLE registers are the quickest way to manipulate single bits.
 SAMD0 does not seem to have bit-banding.

 The fact that an ARM can shift by any number of bits in a single cycle can have a significant impact on code design.
 I map "Shield pin numbers" to bit positions rather than bit masks, for example.

-SAMD10 only has a single GPIO port.
-The chip has up to 24 pins, and the gpios are scattered somewhat randomly over the 32bit registers that manipulate the port.  http://www.avrfreaks.net/forum/samd10-pinout-venting
+SAMD10 only has a single ("32bit") GPIO port.
+The chip has up to 24 pins, and the gpio bits are scattered somewhat randomly over the pins.  http://www.avrfreaks.net/forum/samd10-pinout-venting

 There's a table here: https://docs.google.com/spreadsheets/d/1y13QMuydCw7TpIcOEO_Sfz02DZC6AI7C76_Tfo7ayag/edit?usp=sharing